-To Fasten a Belt
+To Fasten a Seat Belt

 - Ensure correct positioning of the seat.
-See (see Correct Driving Position on page 30) for details on the correct position of the driver's seat. - Draw the belt out smoothly, ensuring the belt lays flat across the pelvis, chest and mid-point of your collar bone, between the neck and shoulder.
-Ensure the belt is routed correctly and is not twisted.
+See (see Correct Driving Position on page 32) for details on the correct position of the driver's seat. - Pull the seat belt out smoothly, ensuring the seat belt lays flat across the pelvis, chest and mid-point of your collar bone, between the neck and shoulder.
+Ensure the seat belt is routed correctly and is not twisted.
 Never sit on the seat belt or any seat belt component.